LGBTQ+ Affirming Therapists in Sandy, UT

 Sandy, UT 84070 (Online Only)

 Welcome to SaltPsych!
 We are an inclusive, body-positive, and queer-affirming therapy practice dedicated to addressing the complexities of modern life.
-Whether you're navigating neurodivergence, faith transitions, or grappling with anxiety stemming from societal pressures, we're here to support you.
+Whether you're navigating neurodivergence, faith transitions, or struggling with anxiety stemming from societal pressures, we're here to support you.
 Our approach is rooted in evidence-based practices and a deep understanding of how personal narratives and past experiences shape our lives.
 We believe in creating a safe space where you can explore your experiences and identity, challenge harmful beliefs, and cultivate resilience in the face of today's unique challenges.

 Welcome to SaltPsych!
 We are an inclusive, body-positive, and queer-affirming therapy practice dedicated to addressing the complexities of modern life.
-Whether you're navigating neurodivergence, faith transitions, or grappling with anxiety stemming from societal pressures, we're here to support you.
+Whether you're navigating neurodivergence, faith transitions, or struggling with anxiety stemming from societal pressures, we're here to support you.
 Our approach is rooted in evidence-based practices and a deep understanding of how personal narratives and past experiences shape our lives.
 We believe in creating a safe space where you can explore your experiences and identity, challenge harmful beliefs, and cultivate resilience in the face of today's unique challenges.

 (385) 503-2583 View (385) 503-2583